Peto Garden at Iford Manor

 HERITAGE HIGHLIGHTS: An influential Edwardian garden design

-Harold Peto was an architect by profession; a successful advocate of Arts and Crafts style.
-He lived at Iford Manor, on the outskirts of Bradford-on-Avon, from 1899 until his death in 1933.
-Throughout that 34 year period Peto developed an extraordinary garden to express his love of Italy and all things Italian, yet making it all blend in skilfully with the very English countryside surroundings.
+Peto lived at Iford Manor, on the outskirts of Bradford-on-Avon, from 1899 until his death in 1933.
+Throughout that 34 year period, Peto developed an extraordinary garden to express his love of Italy and all things Italian, yet making it all blend in skilfully with the very English countryside surroundings.

 Peto travelled extensively in Italy and throughout Europe, and brought back a large collection of statuary and other art objects which he used to decorate his gardens.
-In creating his garden he drew on the writing of William Robinson and the influential garden designs of Gertrude Jekyll, but created something entirely unique and very much his own.
+Many of these architectural carvings date to the Roman or medieval periods, and many were salvaged from Italian churches.
+In creating his garden Peto drew on the writing of William Robinson and the influential garden designs of Gertrude Jekyll, but created something entirely unique and very much his own.

 If you come to Iford Manor expecting a traditional English garden, you won't quite know what to make of what you see.
 For here the plants are almost secondary to the structural design, with statues, pools, walks, and cypress trees creating a Mediterranean feel, and the flowers merely used to accentuate the Italianate structures.